 Description

-An Open Font file contains data, in table format, that comprises either a TrueType or a CFF outline font.
-Rasterizers use combinations of data from the tables contained in the font to render the TrueType or PostScript glyph outlines.
-Some of this supporting data is used no matter which outline format is used; some of the supporting data is specific to either TrueType or PostScript.
+An Open Font file contains data, in table format, used for rendering of text.
+Portions of the data are used by applications to calculate the layout of text using the font; that is, the selection of glyphs and their placement within a line.
+Other data provide descriptions of glyphs as TrueType or Compact Font Format (CFF) outlines.
+Still other data can provide monochromatic or colour bitmaps, SVG documents or binary, 2D vector graphics compositions as alternate glyph descriptions.
+The font data also includes meta-information, such as name strings that can used to present the font as an available choice in a font-picker user interface.
+Each of these types of data is stored in one or more tables each designed for a particular purpose.

-References to the Universally Coded Character Set and the Unicode standard are used throughout this document; the users of the OFF cannot meet the requirements of this document without strict adherence to these standards.
+References to the Universal Coded Character Set and the Unicode Standard are used throughout this document; the users of the OFF cannot meet the requirements of this document without strict adherence to these standards.

 Filenames

 OFF font files may have the extension .OTF, .TTF, .OTC or .TTC.
+(The extension may be upper or lower case.)
 The extensions .OTC and .TTC should only be used for font collection files.
 For additional information on filename extension conventions, see subclause 8.4.

 Data types